 We all use video, because video moves people.

-Here’s my list of what to look for in a video platform, based on customer conversations and myriads of research.
-I’ve included a list of resources at the end of this blog for future reference.
+Here's my list of TEN indispensable features every video platform needs based on customer conversations and myriads of research.
+I've included a list of resources at the end of this blog for future reference.

-Technology is changing how we master our jobs, and there’s no shortage of solutions that are designed to ‘make our jobs easier’.
-But all this technology doesn’t mean we aren’t dependent on someone else in the organization to publish and manage video.
-Now more than ever video platforms must be optimized to make it super simple for casual user, video expert, or technology guru to use.
+Technology is changing how we master our jobs, and there's no shortage of solutions that are designed to 'make our jobs easier'.
+But all this technology doesn't mean we aren't dependent on someone else in the organization to publish and manage video.
+So video platforms must be optimized to make it super simple for casual user, video expert, or technology guru to use.
 A few things that indicate a platform is easy to use include:

 - No additional tech help is needed to get started.
 That generally means it's cloud-based, updates are automatic and you don't need a specialized degree or expertise to be successful.

 - You can upload, publish, and share video in a few minutes, not hours or days.
 Video content is often time sensitive.
 Be sure it's fast and easy to deliver your videos to the right audiences.

 - Security and tracking options are part of the platform, not an add-on.

 A remarkable 88% of marketers and communication professional use video in some way.
 They rely on video, webinars, and video presentations to deliver critical communications, training and marketing information.
 But measuring the impact of video, and the ROI is difficult.
 (CMI takeaways) Your analytics should be as robust as your platform.
 If you host and share one video of lots of video, then you should have detailed information on viewing information.
 If you add quizzes and certifications, then should be able to see quiz results and who receive certifications; if you have a call to action (CTA), then it should be easy to who engaged with your CTA.